• Skip to primary navigation

 How do you make muffins light and fluffy?

-The secret to light and fluffy muffins is to not overmix the batter.
+The secret to light and fluffy muffins is not to overmix the batter.
 Mix it until it is just barely mixed.

 Can you make these gluten free peach muffins dairy-free?